Rail transport in Ireland: Enterprise services

 The Dublin to Belfast 'Enterprise' service is operated jointly by IÉ and NIR with rolling stock from De Dietrich, commissioned in 1997.
 Four Mark 3 Generator vans were introduced in September 2012.
 Until then, 201 Class locomotives were required to supply head-end power (HEP) for heating and lighting.
+Since late 2024, with a timetable change increasing services up to every hour on Enterprise, Translink Class 3000 and Irish Rail 22000 Class trains have also began running on the Enterprise.